Home > Outdoor > Hiking

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Finding the right pair of women’s pants for outdoor activities is a notoriously difficult task.
-Too stretchy, not stretchy enough, high-waisted, low-waisted, cinched ankles or roll-ups, it’s not easy to wade through all the options.
+Finding the best pair of women’s hiking pants is notoriously difficult.
+Too stretchy, not stretchy enough, high-waisted, low-waisted, cinched ankles, or roll-ups โ€” itโ€™s not easy to wade through all the options.

 The Best Hiking Pants for Women in 2024

-• Weight 10 oz.
+• Weight: 10 oz.

-• Fabric 96% nylon, 4% spandex, DWR treatment
+• Fabric: 96% nylon, 4% spandex, DWR treatment

-• Inseam 32"
+• Inseam: 32"

 Pros